EDUCBA Logo

 CFA-vs-CA-info

 A CFA Candidate is eligible to appear for the CFA Exam only after his graduation or in the last year of his graduation.
-To earn CFA Charter, the candidate must submit an experience of 4 years of work experience to the CFA University.
-To keep using the CFA® Designation, an annual membership fee is required with an attestation of the code of ethics and professional conduct.
+To earn the CFA Charter, the candidate must submit an experience of 4 years of work experience to the CFA University.
+To keep using the CFA® Designation, an annual membership fee is required, with an attestation of the code of ethics and professional conduct.

 Comparison Table Between CFA vs CA